Support Order Modification

 - the child’s daycare or medical expenses have changed

 - income of one or both of the parent's has changed by at least 30%.

 Both parents may consent to the modification.
 If either parent does not agree on the new support obligation, a hearing may be requested.
 During the hearing an administrative law judge will determine the amount of the support obligation.
 Please review the information about Administrative Hearings.

 The steps below indicate the usual process of modifying a support order through the CSSD.
 It usually takes no more than 180 days, but it may be longer or finished sooner depending on the specifics of the case.
 A modification that requires District Court involvement requires additional steps any may take longer to complete.
 If you have questions about the modification process, please contact the investigator assigned to your case.

 - A parent submits a Request for Review packet.

 - This packet can be obtained by contacting the investigator assigned to your case.

-- The CSED reviews the Request for Review packet for completeness and determines if a review of the support order is appropriate.
+- The CSSD reviews the Request for Review packet for completeness and determines if a review of the support order is appropriate.

-- At this step the CSED will also confirm financial information of the parents.
+- At this step the CSSD will also confirm financial information of the parents.

-- The CSED calculates the new amount of support payments and serves notice to the parents.
+- The CSSD calculates the new amount of support payments and serves notice to the parents.